I’m A Celebrity 2019 cast line-up confirmed

 Adele Roberts

-Adele Roberts has run marathons but she might struggle with jungle life having only camped once in her life and having a huge phobia of spiders.
+Adele Roberts has run marathons but she might struggle with jungle life having only camped once in her life – and she has a huge phobia of spiders.

 The BBC Radio 1 presenter is planning on making a makeshift radio in camp to cheer up her camp mates and says her early starts will help with sleep deprivation.